 Support Sports and Athletics for Persons with Disabilities

 Truth be told, how many times do you sit down and switch on your television and watch Paralympic sports?
 The probability is most likely zero.
-Paralympics games are not as famous as regular sports, and that is where inequality and discrimination come in.
-Paralympics athletes require the same level of support and love you give to standard Olympic games.
+Paralympics games are not as famous as regular sports, an indication of the existing inequality and discrimination.
+Paralympics athletes require the same support and love you give to the Olympic games.
 The Paralympics athletes are equally important, and the uniqueness in their sports is another level of fun to experience.

-Include Them in Our Normal Education Curriculums
+Include PWDs in Our Regular Education Institutions

 Create Awareness on How to Live with Persons with Disabilities

 How can we create awareness of disabilities?
 We can achieve this through education and training of the society using various platforms such as social media and organized movements.
 We can also achieve the milestone can also be achieved by teaching people how to take care and offer love to persons with disabilities.

 In a nutshell, persons with disabilities have various unique gifts and talents that add significant value to society.
 They need to be included and given that care and special place within our society.
 As it goes without saying, “disability is not inability.”